×

 If you are thinking about moving to San Marcos, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in San Marcos can vary greatly depending on the location and size of the property.
 However, it is generally considered to be quite affordable compared to many other countries.
 For instance, a modest house in a residential area might cost a few tens of thousands of dollars, while a larger, more luxurious property could be several hundred thousand dollars.
 Renting a property can also be relatively inexpensive, with monthly rents for a decent apartment often falling in the low hundreds of dollars.
-It's important to note that these are average prices and actual costs can be higher or lower depending on various factors," said one expat who made the move to San Marcos.
+It's important to note that these are average prices and actual costs can be higher or lower depending on various factors," commented one expat who made the move to San Marcos.

 Should I buy or rent a home in San Marcos?